verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 A single Prometheus service in the cluster, scrapes metrics from Pods in system components and applications.
 It also scrapes Pods in the Istio mesh using HTTPS, and outside the mesh using HTTP.
-In the multicluster case, the Prometheus on the admin cluster, scrapes metrics from Prometheus on the managed cluster, through the NGINX Ingress controller on the managed cluster.
+In the multicluster case, the Prometheus on the admin cluster, scrapes metrics from Prometheus on the managed cluster, through the NGINX Ingress Controller on the managed cluster.